10 Ways School Counselors Can Help Students with Anxiety

 School counselors have a unique opportunity to help students with anxiety.
 You can provide tools like social narratives, progressive muscle relaxation, or deep breathing techniques.
 You can show entire classes how anxiety works and how to build healthy habits.
 As a school counselor, you are well-equipped to foster positive mental health in schools.

-Recommended Resources
+Helpful Resources

 Feelings Check-In Tools